 - Early legal intervention is critical – the earlier you act — especially after contact from investigators or a subpoena — the better your chances of a favorable outcome.

-- Our firm provides aggressive, experienced federal defense in Washington, DC and is ready to step in now with a free case review and federal courtroom experience.
+- Our firm provides aggressive, experienced federal defense in Washington, DC and offers immediate case evaluations and no-cost consultations to begin building your defense.

 Free book